publisha/publisha.github.io/index.md

 [^1]: Thanks to Chris Sauve for this!

-[^2]: Chris Jennings teaches Undergraduate and Postgraduate modules on Digital Publishing at Oxford Brookes University.
+[^2]: @pageboy is Chris Jennings and he teaches Undergraduate and Postgraduate modules on Digital Publishing at Oxford Brookes University.
 He also is a consultant specialising in eBook production.